vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 915–16 (from Devīpurāṇa).
 Is it Vedavrata?
 Devasayanotthāna-mahotsava or vidhi-HV II.
 800-817; vide

-above pp. 109-110 for the days on which Viṣnu is supposed
+above pp. 109-110 for the days on which Viṣṇu is supposed

 to sleep and to rise.
 Deripūjāmon Āśv. śu.
 9; every year; RNP 439-44 (from Deyi